VandycKing/Retail-Data-Centralisation/README.md

 # Retail-Data-Centralisation
-Repository for my AiCore project and centralising retail data from varied sources
+Repository for my AiCore project about centralising retail data from varied sources